franciscoioconnect/singleton-proxy-pattern/README.md

 - Use Node 16.17.0
 - Run `npm install` and ensure that all packages are up to date
-- Run `cd src/` command to enter the project folder
 - Run the development server with `npm run dev`.